SAKI HOME | TOOLKIT | WEBINARS | VIRTUAL ACADEMY

 About the National Sexual Assault Kit Initiative

 The National Sexual Assault Kit Initiative (SAKI) provides funding through a competitive grant program to support the jurisdictional reform of approaches to sexual assault cases resulting from evidence found in sexual assault kits (SAKs) that have never been submitted to a crime laboratory.
 SAKI is administered by the Bureau of Justice Assistance (BJA) and aims to create a coordinated community response that ensures just resolution to sexual assault cases through (1) a comprehensive and victim-centered approach, (2) jurisdictional capacity building to prevent high numbers of unsubmitted SAKs in the future, and (3) supporting the investigation and prosecution of cases for which SAKs were previously unsubmitted.
-SAKI sites, both currently and previously funded, represent approximately 58% of the U.S. population (332.4 million).
+SAKI sites, both currently and previously funded, represent 44 states and the District of Columbia.

 Why is SAKI so important?